MohamedAli00949/Would-You-Rather--ReactND/README.md

+# Installation

+To get started developing right away:

+* install all project dependencies with `npm install`
+* start the development server with `npm start`
 # Would You Rather Project

 This is the starter code for the final assessment project for Udacity's React & Redux course.